-Mindfulness and meditation are separate practices.
-They also work in tandem.
-Together they are powerful healing tools.
+Although mindfulness and meditation are separate practices, they also work in tandem.
+Together they become powerful healing tools.

 Mindfulness is total awareness of the present moment.
-Complete attention to a single task, item, or feeling.
-All other thoughts flow through our awareness without gaining our attention.
+Complete attention to a single task, object, or feeling.
+Thoughts are allowed to flow through our awareness without gaining our attention or emotional reaction.
 Our attention equals energy.
-Without our attention, they glide through our minds.
+This 'feeds' any thought and creates an emotional attachment or judgement.
+Without our attention, they glide through our minds without sticking.

-Control your focus, and unwanted, unhelpful thoughts cannot take over.
-They enter our awareness and continue on their way.
+Control your attention, and unwanted, unhelpful thoughts cannot take over.
+They enter our awareness and continue on their way without stopping for an extended visit.
 We are not 'not' thinking about them.
 Awareness without attention.
 Acknowledgement without emotion.
 Acceptance without resistance.

 KEY TAKEAWAYS: